lukdog/LedPong/README.md

    You can install these libraries via the Arduino Library Manager.

 3. **Upload the Code:**
-   - Open the `ledpong.ino` file in the Arduino IDE.
+   - Open the `LedPong.ino` file in the Arduino IDE.
    - Connect your Arduino UNO R4 WiFi to your computer.
    - Select the correct board and port from the Tools menu.
    - Upload the code to your Arduino.